Introduction

 Explanation

-• The allocate2DArray function allocates memory for a 2D array and returns a pointer to the array.
+allocate2DArrayfunction allocates memory for a 2D array and returns a pointer to the array. - The

-• The 2D array is initialized, printed, and deallocated in the main function.
+deallocate2DArrayfunction deallocates the memory for the 2D array. - The 2D array is initialized, printed, and deallocated in the

 Example 2: Dynamic 3D Array Allocation and Deallocation